BrightcoveOS/PHP-MAPI-Wrapper/README.md

 </h1>

 <p>
-	Please note that Open Source Initiative projects are *not* supported by Brightcove and all questions, comments or issues should be reported through the appropriate OSI channels.
-Brightcove Customer Support will *not* assist you with any Open Source Initiative projects or integrations.
+	Please note that Open Source Initiative projects are <strong>not</strong> supported by Brightcove and all questions, comments or issues should be reported through the appropriate OSI channels.
+Brightcove Customer Support will <strong>not</strong> assist you with any Open Source Initiative projects or integrations.
 </p>